Washingtonwei/use-case-style-guide/README.md

 Use case action steps are sentences that form a use case's main success scenario and extensions.
 According to [Alistair Cockburn](https://g.co/kgs/Hy777n), a use case action step either describes an interaction between two actors e.g., "The Customer enters address information." or a validation step to protect interest of a stakeholder e.g., "The System validates the credentials." or an internal change to satisfy a stakeholder e.g., "The System deducts amount from balance."
 Our style guide complements Cockburn's classic 10 action step writing guidelines by recommending proper words and sentence structures.

   <a name="action-steps--primary-actor-intention"></a><a name="6.1"></a>
-  - [6.1](#action-steps--primary-actor-intention) Use the following wording and sentence structure to describe the Primary Actor's intention (Corresponds to Cockburn's interaction between two actors)
+  - [6.1](#action-steps--primary-actor-intention) Use the following wording and sentence structure to describe the Primary Actor's intention (Corresponds to Cockburn's interaction between two actors):
     - The *&lt;Primary Actor&gt;* indicates to/selects to/chooses to/requests to/attempts to . . .
     - The *&lt;Primary Actor&gt;* submits . . .
     - The *&lt;Primary Actor&gt;* views . . .
     - The *&lt;Primary Actor&gt;* verifies . . . and confirms . . .
-    - The *&lt;Primary Actor&gt;* enters/provides/specifies . . . and confirms she has finished entering.
+    - The *&lt;Primary Actor&gt;* enters/provides/specifies . . . and confirms that she has finished entering.
     - The *&lt;Primary Actor&gt;* continues entering . . .
-    - The *&lt;Primary Actor&gt;* . . . until confirming that she has finished . . .
+    - The *&lt;Primary Actor&gt;* . . . until she confirms that she has finished . . .
     - The *&lt;Primary Actor&gt;* acknowledges . . . (e.g., the alert or warning) and confirms to continue.
     - The *&lt;Primary Actor&gt;* ignores the warning/alarm and confirms to continue.

   <a name="action-steps--systen-internal-processing"></a><a name="6.2"></a>
-  - [6.2](#action-steps--systen-internal-processing) Use the following wording and sentence structure to describe the system internal processing (Corresponds to Cockburn's validation step and internal change)
+  - [6.2](#action-steps--systen-internal-processing) Use the following wording and sentence structure to describe the system internal processing (Corresponds to Cockburn's validation step and internal change):
     - The System validates, saves, records, calculates, updates, deletes, creates, retrieves, triggers . . .

   <a name="action-steps--system-interaction"></a><a name="6.3"></a>
-  - [6.3](#action-steps--system-interaction) Use the following wording and sentence structure to describe an interaction started by the System (Corresponds to Cockburn's interaction between two actors)
+  - [6.3](#action-steps--system-interaction) Use the following wording and sentence structure to describe an interaction started by the System (Corresponds to Cockburn's interaction between two actors):
     - The System displays/shows/presents/informs . . . according to . . . defined in the Associated Information of this use case.
 (This is usually the information retrieved from a data source.
 For example, a list of products or a graph of stats.
-The previous action step may be "The System retrieves . . . ")
+The previous action step may be "The System retrieves . . . ".)
     - The System alerts/warns/alarms . . .
 (This is used when something is about to break the business rule, or something is about the change the state of the system, usually occurs in extensions.)
-    - The System asks the *&lt;Primary Actor&gt;* to enter . . . according to . . . defined in Associated Information of this use case.
+    - The System asks the *&lt;Primary Actor&gt;* to enter . . . according to . . . defined in the Associated Information of this use case.
     - The System prompts the *&lt;Primary Actor&gt;* . . .
 (The system knows some information that would help the user decide what to do next) or The System offers . . . options/methods/choices . . .
     - The System notifies/sends *&lt;Secondary Actors&gt;* . . .

   <a name="action-steps--system-to-system-interaction"></a><a name="6.4"></a>
-  - [6.4](#action-steps--system-to-system-interaction) Use the following wording and sentence structure to describe an interaction between the System and another system in the environment (Corresponds to Cockburn's interaction between two actors)
+  - [6.4](#action-steps--system-to-system-interaction) Use the following wording and sentence structure to describe an interaction between the System and another system in the environment (Corresponds to Cockburn's interaction between two actors):
     - The System has another system do something.
     - The System requests another system to do something.
     - Another System provides . . .